krasin/steel/README.md

-  info [STL file]           :: STL file info scale [STL file]          :: Scale mesh slice [STL file]          :: Slice mesh by a plane to SVG help [command]            :: Help about any command
+  info [STL file]           :: STL file info scale [STL file]          :: Scale mesh slice [STL file]          :: Slice mesh by a plane to SVG cut [STL file]            :: Cut mesh by a plane into two parts help [command]            :: Help about any command
 ```